 Today’s business world is all about data.
-If there’s a problem with your company’s data, everything else comes to a screeching halt.
+If there’s a problem or potential risks with your company’s data, everything else comes to a screeching halt.
 Customer service, production, profitability — it all stops.
 When everything is working well, an unexpected issue seems unlikely.
 However, if there is a disruption to your company’s data, how will you handle it?
 How long will it take things to get back to normal?
-In this era of cybercrime, hacks and ransomware, you only have to read the news to know how much havoc something like that can cause.
+This is where the importance of contingency planning and having an effective contingency plan as part of risk management comes in.
+In this era of cybercrime, hacks, ransomware, and potential risks to sensitive client data, you only have to read the news to know how much havoc something like that can cause.
 It’s not a stretch to imagine what could happen to your business in the event of some sort of data disaster.

 Data Contingency Plans